0xdps/fake-db-generator/CONTRIBUTING.md

-# Contributing to Schemer
+# Contributing to Fakestack

-Thank you for your interest in contributing to Schemer!
+Thank you for your interest in contributing to Fakestack!
 This guide will help you get started.

 ## 📋 Ways to Contribute